Cleod9/as3js/Readme.md

 `-o`, `--output`: Path where the output file will be written (e.g. C:\Documents\output.js)

-`-src`, `--source`: Comma-delimited list of paths to pull source .as files from.
+`-src`, `--sourcepath`: Comma-delimited list of paths to pull source .as files from.
 It is expected that this path be the root of your project's package directory.
 So for example, if you defined a package such as `com.myproject`, you would want this value to be the folder that contains the `com` directory.
-Rememember that AS3JS processes folders recursively, so you only need to put the path to your top-level folders.
+Remember that AS3JS processes folders recursively, so you only need to put the path to your top-level folders.

 `-h`, `--help`: Outputs help information.

 `-v`,`--version`: Outputs version information.

+`-s`,`--silent`: Flag to completely silence AS3JS output.

+`--verbose`: Flag to enable verbose output.
+Use to help debug transpiler errors.

 Here is an example command: